billzhonggz/PersonalWebsite/about/index.md

 ---
-title: About me
+title: About Me
 sidebar: auto
 sidebarDepth: 2
 ---

-# About me
+# About Me
 You can get my full résumé [here](/cv/).

 I always believe I can be someone who makes contributions to applications of advanced technologies in the real world.
 Why?
 The story should begin in 2004...